emdb-empiar/sfftk/docs/misc.rst

 - user configs in ``~/.sfftk/sff.conf``; then

-- packaged configs (fallback if none of the above are present);
+- shipped configs (fallback if none of the above are present) which are prioritised using the ``-b/--shipped-configs`` option;

 Running Unit Tests